-Yes, converting one cryptocurrency to another is generally viewed as taxable event.
+Yes, converting one cryptocurrency (crypto) to another is generally viewed as taxable event.
 This is because the act of converting one currency to another may result in a capital gain or loss.
 When you convert one currency to another, you are effectively selling the first currency and buying the second currency.
 As such, any gains or losses from the transaction will be subject to capital gains tax.
 This situation is complicated though, and your tax burden can be effectively minimized with proper cryptocurrency tax and accounting software, like Ledgible.

 What is the tax rate for cryptocurrency in the US?